Genez-io/genezio-landing-page/content/posts/langchain_starter.md

 url: /blog/langchain-genezio-project
 ---

-The last couple of months brought a new set of keywords and concepts that are concerning every software developer out there.
+The last couple of months brought a new wave of keywords and concepts that are concerning every software developer out there.

-As a curious individual, I wanted to understand the AI landscape more in-depth and see how can I leverage it for my own personal projects and work productivity as fullstack engineer.
+As a curious individual, I started exploring the novel AI landscape to uncover how I can leverage these technologies for my personal projects and enhance my work productivity as a software engineer.

-This article is a summary of the first steps I took into the AI-journey and what I've learned so far.
-I hope it will help you get the grasp of the novel concepts and tools that are on the rise right now.
-Most importantly, I'll emphasize how you can use them to build your own AI-powered applications.

-My goal is to build an application that feeds my own data to an OpenAI model and generates responses taking into account this data.
+In this article, I delve into how you can feed external data to an already trained LLM model to enable more accurate and reliable answers.

 More specifically, I want to build a bot that can answer questions based on the documentation pages of genezio like in the preview below:

 ![Langchain Starter Preview](/posts/langchain_starter/langchain_starter_demo.gif)